 If cervical cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
 Treatment then focuses on improving quality of life by relieving the symptoms.
 This is called palliative treatment.

-There are two vaccines currently available in Australia to help prevent cervical cancer.
+There are two HPV vaccine brands available in Australia to help prevent cervical cancer: Cervarix® and Gardasil®9.
 Both vaccines work by preventing infection with two types of HPV, types 16 and 18.
 These two types have been shown to cause 70 per cent of cervical cancers.
-One of the vaccines, Gardasil, also protects against HPV types 6 and 11, which cause almost all genital warts.

-Since 2013, the HPV vaccination program in Australia has been extended to include boys, to help provide some protection from HPV-related cancers that affect men, such as penile and anal cancers.
-This means the Gardasil vaccine is available free of charge for all girls and boys in year 7 of school, or those aged 12 to 13 years, as part of the school-based National HPV Vaccination Program.
+In 2013 the free National HPV adolescent vaccination program was extended to include boys, to help provide some protection from HPV-related cancers that affect men, such as penile and anal cancers.

 The National Cervical Screening Program recommends that all women aged between 25 and 70 years who have ever been sexually active should have a Cervical Screening Test every five years, even if they've had the HPV vaccine.